run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/prerequisites.md

 ## OpenShift

 Run:AI requires OpenShift 4.3 or later.

 !!!
 Important
-    _Entitlement_ is the RedHat OpenShift licensing mechanism.
+    * _Entitlement_ is the RedHat OpenShift licensing mechanism.
 Without entitlement, __you will not be able to install the NVIDIA drivers__ used by the GPU Operator.
 For further information see: [here](https://www.openshift.com/blog/how-to-use-entitled-image-builds-to-build-drivercontainers-with-ubi-on-openshift){target=_blank}.
+    * If you are planning to use NVIDIA A100, you cannot use the CoreOS operating system due to NVIDIA limitations (NVIDIA Fabric Manager will not work).
+We recommend using RHEL instead.

 ## Download Third-Party Dependencies